xXG0DLessXx/shapes-inc-telegram-bot/README.md

     *   `calculator`: Evaluates mathematical expressions.
     *   `get_weather`: Fetches current, hourly, or daily weather forecasts.
     *   `web_search`: Performs web searches using DuckDuckGo.
-    *   `create_poll_in_chat`: Creates a poll in current chat.
+    *   `create_poll_in_chat`: Creates a poll in the current chat/topic.
 *   **Image Generation (Experimental):** `/imagine` command using Bing Image Creator (requires `BING_AUTH_COOKIE`).
+*   **Telegram Group Topic Support:**
+    *   Independent conversation histories per topic (and general chat) (THIS DOES NOT WORK DUE TO HOW SHAPES API USES ITS OWN HISTORY).
+    *   Free will mode, `/newchat`, and tool usage are scoped to the current topic/general chat.
+    *   `/activate`: Bot listens to all messages in the current topic/general chat.
+    *   `/deactivate`: Bot stops listening to all messages, reverting to mentions/replies/free will.
+    *   Caches topic names for better contextual understanding.
-*   **Group "Free Will" Mode:** Bot can spontaneously respond in group chats based on configurable probability and message context.
+*   **Group "Free Will" Mode:** Bot can spontaneously respond in group chats/topics based on configurable probability and message context specific to that chat/topic.
 *   **User/Chat Whitelisting:** Restrict bot access to specific users or chats.
-*   **Conversation History Management:** `/newchat` command to clear context.
-(THIS IS NOT NEEDED BECAUSE Shapes, Inc. TAKES CARE OF CONTEXT ON THEIR SIDE!
-USE "!wack" OR OTHER SHAPE COMMANDS!)
+*   **Conversation History Management:** `/newchat` command to clear context for the current chat/topic.
+(Note: This does not work because Shapes.inc manages context on their side.
+Standard Shape commands like `!wack` might be more relevant for resetting context directly on their platform).
 *   **MarkdownV2 Support:** Advanced message formatting with intelligent splitting for long messages.
 *   **Dockerized Deployment:** Easily run multiple bot instances with `docker-compose`.
 *   **Dynamic Configuration:** Most settings are managed via environment variables.
+*   **Ignore Old Messages (Optional):** Can be configured to ignore messages received before the bot started up.
+*   **Dynamic Bot Commands:** Bot commands list in Telegram UI is updated on startup based on available features.

 ## Tech Stack